WalletWasabi/WabiSabi/explainer.md

 [seal](https://en.wikipedia.org/wiki/Seal_\(emblem\)) and some sealing wax, an accurate scale with a large tray, and a blowtorch.
-The users will need a number of envelopes, some sand, their own scales for private use, and an some convincing fake moustaches for incognito interactions with the coordinator.
+The users will need a number of envelopes, some sand, their own scales for private use, and some convincing fake moustaches for incognito interactions with the coordinator.

 We will assume the weight of the envelope themselves is negligible, or